AsherJingkongChen/NEM-REST-API-Example/docs/EXPO.cs.md

 - Uses JavaScript ESModule syntax

 ---
-# Demo
+# Usage demo

 ---
 # Problems I solved

 - How to setup tests with Postman?
 - How to setup routers with Express?
-- How to build a simple REST API example?
+- How to build a simple RESTful API example?
 - How to interact with MongoDB?

 ---